Iam-VM/twitter-thread-cloner/README.md

 * Socket.io
 * CSS

+## Where is it hosted ?

+It is hosted in an AWS EC2 instance.

 ## Some Information
 * This project is built with the tools as listed in the **Built With** section.
 * The frontend application is built with **React**, using create-react-app for generating a pre-configured build setup.